mengjiann/pywakealexa/README.md

+# Disclaimer

+This is a modified version of Python Alexa Voice Service with Snowboy's voice recognition capabilities to register a wake up command for Alexa.
+This allows you to truly have hands free capabilities with Amazon's Alexa Voice Service without the need to press any buttons.

 # Python Alexa Voice Service

 This project is a Python implementation of Amazon's Alexa Voice Service (AVS).
 The goal of this project is to create cross-platform example Alexa device that is completely compatible with the current AVS API (v20160207).
 This is a work in progress.